malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Virtual IP assignments changes frequently, therefore traffic is expected identify by unique ID than IP.
 This could impact alerting and monitoring.
 Dynamic environment.

 ### SDN benefits
 - Ability to build many virtual networks without the constraints imposed by physical hardware.
-No more address conflicts as each network is isolated (two networks with the same CIDR blocks).
+No more address conflicts as each network is isolated (two networks with the same CIDR blocks is possible).
 Think micro-segmentation.
 - SDN firewals (security groups) - Defines a set of policies (egress and ingress traffic rules).
   - Ability to assign security groups based on tags.
   - Default deny